PCOL/ContractHttp/README.md

 * AddAuthorizationHeaderAttribute can be applied to a method or an interface to add an authorization header to the request or all requests.

+One group of attributes can be used to alter how return values or out parameters use the Http responses content to obtain their values.

+* The **FromResponseAttribute** class can be used to indicate the return type.
+This is only required if the methods return type or out parameter is an interface type.

+* The **FromJsonAttribute** class can be used to indicate that the value is obtained from a JSON object.
+It can be used to specify a sub type within the JSON object via a path parameter.
+It is also possible to indicate a return type (as with FromResponseAttribute) if the methods return type is an interface.

+* The **FromModelAttribute** class can be used to indicate that the value is obtained from a property of a model, rather than the model itself.

 ### Example synchronous client

 Create an interface and decorate with attributes to define how the client should interact with the service: